mwopitz/todo-daemon/README.md

 ![Architecture diagram](docs/architecure.svg)

-The Go Daemon has one primary process, the daemon process, and zero or more secondary command processes.
+The To-do Daemon has one primary process, the daemon process, and zero or more secondary command processes.

 The daemon process runs two servers: